Skip to navigation Skip to content

 Determine likely date of event + Read more ...

 Use the information provided by the notifying customer to determine the likely date of event.
-The term 'likely' means information gathered from the initial customer only.
-When identifying the date of event, consider if the care that is actually occurring for the child has changed.
+The term 'likely' is used as information that has been gathered from the initial customer only at this stage.

-• the date both customers confirm the actual care change occurred
+• the date both customers confirm the actual care change occurred, or

 • a date determined by Child Support based on the information and evidence provided by both customers